PybroLachie/LachiesLibrary/content/posts/Tales from Alumantia Pt.0 - Starting a forever world.md

 Today (or rather yesterday night) I have found myself deciding to start a new world, a forever world once again, I had considered starting this world in an earlier version of the game to recapture some of the charm of older terrain meeting new terrain, but have decided that a playthrough on the latest version of the game will feel the most organic as time goes on. in this play through I will only use client side modes like sodium and oculus for performance and visuals, but I am avoiding mini-map mods and things of that nature as I am trying to recapture some of the simplicity of minecraft.

 I have decided it might be fun to document my playthrough a little, I don't feel super keen on creating a let's play or anything as it is a lot of additional work for what is just a hobby, but a blog post every now and then just catching up on what I have been doing in the world sounds nice.

+You can read the whole Tales from Alumantia series [here](https://pybrolachie.github.io/LachiesLibrary/tags/blogtags/talesfromalumantia/)